Visiting Fellow Program

 Applications must be postmarked by the deadline of March 15.

 Incomplete applications will not be considered.
-Announcement of the awards will be made by May 1.
+Announcement of the awards will be made in early May.
 Award recipients will be required to submit a one-page report of work completed by October 15 of the following year.

 Visiting Fellows enjoy the luxury of time away from heavy teaching loads and other responsibilities so that they can focus almost exclusively on their research and writing.
 Visiting Fellows fully participate in the intellectual life of the Center and the university.
 During their time at BYU they present a public lecture for interested faculty and students.
 They also make themselves available for a small number of guest presentations to BYU classes on their research.